 Morgan Sannes on the company and the delivery of Norway's first full hybrid backhoe loader

 Morgan Sannes is one of the owners of the family company Bamble Mekaniske Industri (BMI) in Norway, a company that builds and supplies machinery with equipment and accessories for the construction industry.
 The company was founded in 1960 as a local service workshop for transport, construction, and agriculture under Sannes Sveiseverksted.
 Today the company has customers in many different segments, especially in the railway sector.
-BMI has also recently delivered Norway's first full hybrid backhoe loader to a customer.
+BMI has also recently delivered Norway's first full hybrid excavator loader to a customer.

 "Delivering the first full hybrid construction machine is a big step both for us and the construction industry in Norway.
 Trondheim Municipality, which received the machine at the beginning of February 2023, is already actively converting its fleet to run on renewable fuels such as biogas, HVO, and electricity."